maksimgm/location_review/task_list.md

 <!-- P0: Draw out Wireframe -->
 P1: set up posts for author for every ejs page made
 P1: understand geolocation from fornt to back
-P1: understand the use of cookie sessions in code
 P1: implement geolocation into application for posts.
 P1: set up posts for author for every ejs page made

+P1: set up comments for posts

-P1: Test application with postman
+P2: Test application with postman
 P2: style application using bootstrap.
 P2: focus on loyout for login, signup, and home page